 Bachelor of General Studies

-The Bachelor of General Studies (BGS) degree is an interdisciplinary degree program that will allow students to design their course of study by selecting two subject areas of choice.
-In addition to the standard Texas Core Curriculum, the BGS Program consists of required courses and two subject areas.
-Each subject area requires 12 upper division semester credit hours of the same course prefix.
+The Bachelor of General Studies (BGS) degree is an interdisciplinary degree program consisting of the Texas Core Curriculum, required courses in the major, and two student-selected subject areas called concentrations.
+Each concentration requires 12 upper division semester credit hours from courses sharing the same course prefix.
+Subject areas, one of which must be housed in the College of Arts, Sciences and Education (CASE), include the following:

 - Criminal Justice